1. Education

 Name:

-Eustreptospondylus (Greek for "well-curved vertebrae"); pronounced YOU-strep-toe-SPON-dih-luss
+Eustreptospondylus (Greek for "true well-curved vertebrae"); pronounced YOU-strep-toe-SPON-dih-luss

 Habitat: